codewith-luke/the-vault/AWS/01 - AWS Accounts/01c - IAM Users.md

 Represents an entity trying to access and AWS account, at this point it is unidentified.
 It needs to authenticate and be authorized to do anything.

-Authentication happens where principal proves to IAM that it is an identity that it claims to be.
+Authentication happens where [[@Terms#Principal]] proves to IAM that it is an identity that it claims to be.

 This is done via:
 - Username + Password